Elizabeth Wishnick, Ph.D.

 Senior Research Scientist

-Wishnick's current book project, China's Risk: Energy, Water, Food, and Regional Security (Columbia University Press, forthcoming), addresses the security consequences of energy, water, and food risks in China for its Eurasian neighbors.
-She is also the author of Mending Fences: The Evolution of Moscow's China Policy from Brezhnev to Yeltsin (Seattle: University of Washington Press, 2001, 2014) and a blog (chinasresourcerisks.com).
+Dr. Wishnick is the author of two peer-reviewed books, three monographs on geopolitics in Central Asia and the Arctic for the Strategic Studies Institute of the US Army War College, and more than 60 academic and policy articles, as well as a policy blog, www.chinasresourcerisks.com.
+Her current book project, China's Risk: Oil, Water, Food and Regional Security (forthcoming from Columbia University Press), addresses the security consequences of energy, water, and food risks in China for its Eurasian neighbors.
+She is also the author of Mending Fences: Moscow's China Policy from Brezhnev to Yeltsin (University of Washington Press, 2001 and 2014).

 RECENT NEWSJuly 22, 2020

 Elizabeth Wishnick says, "Chinese experts recognize that Russia will never accept China as an equal partner in the Arctic, because if you had a partnership in the Arctic, the question would be who would be the number one partner."

 Business Insider: "China's First Homemade Icebreaker Heads to the Arctic as Trump Looks for 10 More of Them From 'a Certain Place'"